sepal-contrib/se.plan/doc/en.rst

 - A map of the Restoration suitability index scaled from 1 (low suitability) to 5 (high suitability).
 This map, generated within the Google Earth Engine API can be displayed in the app but also exported as a GEE asset or a :code:`.tif` file in your SEPAL folders.

-- A dashboard that summarizes informations on the AOI and sub-AOIs defined by the users.
+- A dashboard gathering informations on the AOI and sub-AOIs defined by the users.
 The suitability index is thus presented as surfaces in Mha but **se.plan** also displays the mean values of the benefits and the sum of all the used constraints and cost over the AOIs.

+..
+Usage:

 Usage
 -----